 when they peel that Blaster from his cold dead hands.

 the founder, owner and president of GEEK TOYS,

-a new collectible figure company which will be launching the "Seven
+a new collectible figure company which launched the "Seven

 Deadly Sins" in January 2011.
 He has been an action figure collector